QualityWithMillan/qualitywithmillan.github.io/_posts/2023/06-june/2023-06-03-how-to-shift-left-without-writing-code.md

 From one of my connection [Dennis Nyawira](https://www.linkedin.com/in/gituto/) on this [LinkedIn Post](https://www.linkedin.com/feed/update/urn:li:activity:7068990608341635072)

-> I'm talking about "Shift Left Testing" - not just a phrase, but a mindset.
+> I'm talking about "Shift-Left Testing" - not just a phrase, but a mindset.
 This is us, saying "**Hapana**" to last-minute testing hassles and "**Karibu**" to integrating QA right from the start of our development process.

 <br><br>
 For this post, I will keep the definition of `shift-left` or `Karibu` as: